-The Engineering Simulations Service provides Webservices interfaces [Lee et al. 2005] for remotely execute an engineering simulation.
-Those simulators are: Anflex [Mourelle et al. 1995] a Finite Element riser analysis software, and Prosim a coupled analysis software for the design of floating production systems.
+The engineering simulators service provides web service interfaces [Lee et al. 2005] for the remote execution of engineering simulations.
+Those simulators are: Anflex [Mourelle et al. 1995], a finite-element riser analysis software, and Prosim, a coupled analysis software for the design of floating production systems.

 4.1 Scientific Workflow

-[Ellis et al. 1999] presents Workflow Management Systems (WfMS) as a tool to assist in the specification, modeling, and enactment of structured work processes within organizations.
+Ellis et al. [1999] implement workflow management systems (WfMSs) as tools to assist in the specification, modeling, and enactment of structured business processes within organizations.
 These systems are a special type of collaboration technology, which can be described as “organizationally aware groupware”.

-Although the above definitions make reference to “Business Process”, WfMS is not only employed by business applications.
-[Weske et al. 1998] identified that in a scientific environment scientists will typically specify their workflows themselves, while in a business environment; a system administrator is commonly responsible for this task.
+Although the above definitions make reference to “business processes”, WfMSs are not only employed by business applications.
+Weske et al. [1998] identified that, in a scientific environment, scientists will typically specify their workflows themselves, while, in a business environment, a system administrator is commonly responsible for this task.

 Scientific workflows often begin as research workflows and end up as production workflows.
-Early in the lifecycle, they require considerable human intervention and collaboration; later they begin to be executed increasingly automatically.
-Thus in the production mode, there is typically less room for collaboration at the scientific level and the computations are more long-lived.
+Early in their lifecycle, they require considerable human intervention and collaboration; later they begin to be executed more automatically.
+Thus, in the production mode, there is typically less room for collaboration at the scientific level, and the computations are more long-lived.
 During the research phase, scientific workflows need to be enacted and animated (fake enactment) far more intensively than business workflows.
-In this phase, which is more extensive than the corresponding phase for business workflows, the emphasis is on execution with a view to design, and thus naturally includes iterative execution.
-The corresponding activity can be viewed as a “Business Process Engineering” (BPE).
+In this phase, which is more extensive than its counterpart in business workflows, the emphasis is on execution with a view to design, and thus naturally includes iterative execution.
+The corresponding activity can be understood as “business process engineering” (BPE).
 For this reason, the approaches for constructing, managing, and coordinating process models are useful also in scientific settings.

 4.2 Support for Collaborative Work

-Collaborative systems should not only allow multiple users to interact with shared objects but also to communicate and to coordinate their actions.
+Collaborative systems should allow multiple users not only to interact with shared objects but also to communicate and coordinate their actions.
 Collaboration may be seen as the combination of communication, coordination and cooperation [Ellis et al. 1991].
 Communication is related to the exchange of messages and information among people.
-Coordination is related to the management of people, their activities interdependencies and the used resources.
-Cooperation is the production of common artifacts taking place on a shared space through the operations available to the group.
+Coordination is related to the management of people, the interdependencies among their activities and the resources used.
+Cooperation is the production of common artifacts taking place in a shared space through the operations available to the group.

-The support for collaborative work is provided by the use of a Scientific Workflow Management System (ScWfMS), Videoconference System and a Collaboration-Bus, a collaborative infrastructure support for integrating the execution of engineering applications with our Virtual Reality Visualization component allowing the users to collaboratively visualize their results and optionally create virtual Annotations, to share knowledge about the engineering artifacts being visualized.
+In our environment, support for collaborative work is provided by a ScWfMS, a VCS and a collaboration bus (CBus), which is a collaborative infrastructure for integrating the execution of engineering applications with our VRV component.
+This allows users to collaboratively view their results and optionally create virtual annotations, sharing knowledge about the engineering artifacts being viewed.
 An annotation, in our context, is any textual information that users want to add to their projects to enrich the content or just for documentation, having a private or public (shared) scope.
-Annotations can be associated to any artifact manipulated during a collaborative visualization session that usually happens at the end of execution of any sequence of engineering simulations (Figures 6 – 9).
+Annotations can be associated to any artifact manipulated during a collaborative visualization session, which usually happens at the end of the execution of any sequence of engineering simulations (Figures 6 – 9).

-An Annotation could, represent a kind of instructional information denoting a sequence of operations that should be undertaken during an equipment maintenance intervention.
-It can also be any textual information used to highlight interesting or anomalous events observed on the simulation results.
-Examples of such events could be unexpected values for an engineering quantity, violations of integrity, etc. Annotations can also have a more dynamic behavior, while they can represent distance between distinct objects that should be monitored during a simulation.
+An annotation may represent instructional information related to a sequence of operations that should be undertaken during an equipment maintenance intervention, for instance.
+It can also be any textual information used to highlight interesting or anomalous events observed in the simulation results.
+Examples of such events could be unexpected values for an engineering figure, violations of integrity, etc. Annotations can also have a more dynamic behavior, for instance representing the distance between different objects that should be monitored during a simulation.